 E.J.
 Bartells Company

 Established in 1923, the E.J.
-Bartells Company supplies insulation and fabric materials to major companies throughout the U.S. Some of the more well-known companies that the E.J.
-Bartells Company supplied materials to include Boeing, Intel, Xerox, and Apollo Sheet Metal.
+Bartells Company makes insulation and fabric materials.
+Some of the more well-known companies that E.J.
+Bartells has supplied with materials to include Boeing, Intel, Xerox, and Apollo Sheet Metal.

-Although E.J.
-Bartells’ goal was to provide “the most complete line of insulation/refractory products and services available on the market,” the company ended up facing numerous mesothelioma lawsuits as a result of worker asbestos exposure.
+The company ended up facing numerous mesothelioma lawsuits as a result of worker asbestos exposure.
 In 2000, the company stopped doing business, but a private company revamped it in 2001 and renamed it just E.J.
 Bartells.
 It has several branches throughout Oregon.

 One high-profile case against the company happened when the spouse of a former electrician filed a wrongful death lawsuit against several companies, including E.J.
 Bartells.
 The electrician died from pleural mesothelioma after excessive asbestos exposure.
 A jury found E.J.
 Bartells partially responsible for his death.
 The victim’s spouse won $1.5 million in economic damages, $3 million in punitive damages, and an additional $307,000 in compensatory damages.

 E.J.
 Bartells was again hit with another wrongful death lawsuit when the family of a former employee sued the company for the employee’s death benefits, disability benefits, and funeral costs.
 E.J.
 Bartells Company settled the case and in turn, the family of the deceased received monthly payments of $750 over the course of the next 20 years.